snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_with_a_specific_carrier_service.md

 ## Next Steps

-* Learn about alternative methods of allocating consignments at the [Allocating Consignments](/pro/api/help/allocating_consignments.html) page.
+* Learn about alternative methods of allocating shipments at the [Allocating Shipments](/pro/api/shipments/allocating_shipments.html) page.
-* Learn how to get and print delivery labels at the [Getting Labels](/pro/api/help/getting_labels.html) page.
+* Learn how to get and print delivery labels at the [Getting Labels](/pro/api/shipments/getting_shipment_labels.html) page.
-* Learn how to add consignments to a carrier manifest at the [Manifesting Consignments](/pro/api/help/manifesting_consignments.html) page.
+* Learn how to add shipments to a carrier manifest at the [Manifesting Shipments](/pro/api/shipments/manifesting_shipments.html) page.